KA-Huis/space-management/README.md

 ### Docker

 This project contains a preconfigured Docker setup to easily get this project locally running.
-Although it's heavily advised to use this Docker setup, so it matches production as much as possible it's not required.
+Although it's heavily advised to use this Docker setup, because it matches production as much as possible it's not required.
 We do however not accept code changes to support other setups.

 #### Services